x-c-f/xcf-webapp/README.md

-* `rules_compiled.xslt` contains a transformation that performs the actual checking
+* `rules_compiled.xsl` contains a transformation that performs the actual checking
 * `constraints.xml` contains detailed information for a given error, that will be added to the report
 * `reportview.xsl` is used to convert a report a more user friendly format
 * `rules_config.xml` can be used to configure which checkboxes in the web-fronted are initially checked